TalTech-HPC-Centre/taltech-hpc-docs/docs/visualization/visualization-chemistry.md

 ### RasMol

-[RasMol](http://www.openrasmol.org/) is a molecular graphics program for visualization of proteins, nucleic acids and small molecules.
+[RasMol](http://www.openrasmol.org/) is a molecular graphics program for visualization of proteins, nucleic acids, and small molecules.
 RasMol provides a variety of color schemes and molecule representations.
 In RasMol, different parts of the molecule may be represented and colored independently of the rest of the molecule or displayed in several representations simultaneously, and atoms may also be labeled with arbitrary text strings.
 In addition, RasMol can read a prepared list of commands from a 'script' file.
 Supported input file formats are `.pdb`, `.mol2`, `.mdl`, `.msc`, `.xyz`, `.xmol`, CHARMm and CIF formats files.
 Finally, the rendered image may be written in a variety of formats such as GIF, PPM, BMP, PICT, Sun rasterfile or as a MolScript input script or Kinemage.

-RasMol is available on **viz** just by common `rasmol`.
+RasMol is available on **viz** just by the common `rasmol`.

 ```sh
 rasmol job.mol